My shopping cart

 After all of this talk about the positive changes created by civic hacking, you may be asking, “How can I get involved?”
 As stated by Joshua Tauberer, author of Open Government Data, “Civic hackers can be programmers, designers, data scientists, good communicators, civic organizers, entrepreneurs, government employees and anyone willing to get his or her hands dirty solving problems.”
 There are many ways you can be a part of the civic hacking movement and help create this social and technological change.
 Code for America sponsors Civic Hacking Days during which cities and interest groups put on coding events.
 National Civic Hacking Day is happening across the country on August 11, 2018.
 If you want to find an event in your area, check out the full event list.
 On this day, volunteers with coding experience, creative ideas and an interest in public policy come together to analyze data provided by local, state or national governments and brainstorm solutions for presented problems.
 Throughout the year, there are also summits, conferences and meetups surrounding the idea of civic technology.

 So many of these problems are still waiting to be solved.
 Most of the coders who will tackle these issues aren’t professionals yet.
 They are students with an interest in tech who care about their country and their community.
 For 30 years, PCS Edventures has been helping develop these young geniuses by creating hands-on STEM tools that provide real-world experience with coding.
-Which is exactly what our Discover Robotics and Programming Kit does.
+Drone Designers accomplishes this through a artistic, musical performance that helps make coding more creative and less intimidating.

 This program allows students to learn basic programming logic, and challenges them to use creative problem-solving and critical-thinking.
 Coding is a valuable skill that prepares students for upcoming careers spanning public education, the court system, civil engineering and so much more.
 By studying programming at a young age, learners are prepared for the technology-driven future.